MP3 Audio Clip ( 20 min 26 sec )

 120:10:17 Gibson: Intrepid, (on) your last step on post-EVA-1 card - where you reverse the O2 hoses - we suggest that's a good time to check for the water.

-[This step is at the bottom of the right-hand column on Sur-62.
-In essence, they will reverse the direction of oxygen flow through the suits, and this will be the next convenient opportunity to check the hoses.]120:10:34 Conrad: Okay.
+[This item is third up from the bottom of the right-hand column on Sur-62.
+In essence, they will reverse the direction of oxygen flow through the suits, and this will be the next convenient opportunity to check the ECS O2 hoses for water leakage.]120:10:34 Conrad: Okay.
 Houston.
 We are just about at that step right now.
 We're just reconfiguring the cameras.
 (We'll) keep you posted.
 The PLSSs are all recharged (with oxygen) and batteries replaced, LiOH canisters (replaced), and first O2 charge (completed).

 [Next, they expose frames on the magazine Al used, AS12-47-7011 to 7020.]